 To find out more about the project or express your interest, please contact:

-Matt Wardle, Creative Producer for North West Drama
+Matt Wardle, Creative Producer of North West Drama

-for schools in Salford, Stockport and Trafford local authorites
+for schools in Salford, Stockport, Trafford and Tameside local authorities

-Emily Capstick, Joint Creative Director for Peoplescape Theatre
+Emily Capstick, Joint Creative Director of Peoplescape Theatre

 for schools in Manchester local authority